 Now for wireframe rendering turn the Crease Line option on.

-In the crease line tab, turn the Hard Crease only to off and Crease angle Min/Max Value to 0.
+In the crease line tab, turn the Hard Crease only off and the Crease angle Min/Max Value to 0.

 Now render the scene using Maya Software Renderer.
 Here note that Toon Shader Outline doesn’t support Mental Ray or, Maya Hardware Renderer.